oluwamay/soqo-challenge/README.md

 * Run unit tests to ensure that the app is working as expected
   - ```python manage.py test```
 > [!NOTE]
-> Navigate to ~/soqo-challenge/sogoweather directory
+> Ensure you navigate to ~/soqo-challenge/sogoweather directory where the manage.py is located
 * Run the application
   - ```python3 manage.py runserver 9092```